Blaze-trio/TrioShader/README.md

 ---

-## Support & Feedback

-If you encounter any issues, have questions, or want to provide feedback, please [link to your preferred support channel, e.g., Discord server, GitHub issues, forum thread].
-Your input helps make Trio Shader even better!

----

 ## Credits

-* Developed by [Your Name/Team Name]
+* Developed by BlazeTrio.
-* Special thanks to the Minecraft community and shader development resources.
+* Special thanks to the Minecraft community and shader development resources Iris and Optifine.
+* Special thanks to Samuel Gerkin for his amazing tutorials.

 ---

-## License

-[Specify your licensing information here, e.g., MIT, All Rights Reserved, etc.]